 We responsibly manage, monitor and report our direct and indirect emissions.

-We recognise global climate change science, as laid out by the United Nations Intergovernmental Panel on Climate Change.
-Find out how we are responding to the shift to a lower-carbon economy.
+We recognise climate change science as set out by the United Nations Intergovernmental Panel on Climate Change.

-We believe that the global response to climate change should pursue twin objectives: both limiting temperatures in line with the goals of the Paris Agreement and supporting the United Nations Sustainable Development Goals, including universal access to affordable energy.
+We believe the global response to climate change should pursue dual objectives: to limit temperatures in line with the goals of the Paris Agreement, and to support the United Nations Sustainable Development Goals, including universal access to affordable energy.